TIKI-Institut/hdfs-k8s-topology-plugin/README.md

 # README #

-This Plugin for HDFS-Namenode resolves the Kubernetes-Cluster-Node for a given Datanode-Pod-VIP.
+This Plugin for HDFS-Namenode resolves the Kubernetes-Cluster-Node for a given Datanode-Pod-VIP. \
+By doing this, it fixes broken HDFS Data Locality on a Kubernetes Cluster.

 ### Setup ###